Sangeet Natak Akademi

-Sangeet Natak Akademi (The National Academy of Music, Dance and Drama in English), in New Delhi, is the national level academy for performing arts set up by the Government of India.
+Sangeet Natak Akademi (The National Academy of Music, Dance and Drama in English), in New Delhi, is the national academy for performing arts set up by the Government of India.
 It is an autonomous body of the Ministry of Culture, Government of India.

 History

 It was set up by the Indian education ministry on 31 May 1952 and became functional the following year, with the appointment of its first chairman, Dr. P. V. Rajamannar.
 Dr Rajendra Prasad, the first President of India, inaugurated it on 28 January 1953 in a special function held in the Parliament House.
 The academy's Fellowship and Award are considered very prestigious.

 Functions

 Lalit Kala Gallery, at Rabindra Bhawan complex, Delhi.

 Sangeet Natak Akademi is an autonomous body of the Indian Ministry of Culture.
 The academy functions as the apex body of the performing arts in the country to preserve and promote the vast cultural heritage of India expressed in music, dance and drama.
 It also works with governments and art academies in states and territories of the country.